OpenEvalProject/evals/manuscripts/elife-71006/v1/manuscript.md

 ## Results

-## Systematic palaeontology
+### Systematic palaeontology

-## Etymology
+#### Etymology

 Based on ‘frequens’ (‘frequent’ in Latin), referring to the abundance of the species at the Xiaheyan locality.
 Holotype.
 Specimen CNU-NX1-326 (female individual; Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/71006/elife-71006-fig1-v1.jpg)

-**Figure 1.:** Ctenoptilus frequens sp. nov., holotype (CNU-NX1-326).(A) Habitus drawing and (B) habitus photograph (composite); (C–D) details of head and right foreleg (location as indicated in B), (C) color-coded interpretative drawing and (D) photograph (composite); and (E–F) details of ovipositor (location as indicated in B), (E) drawing and (F) photograph (composite).
+**Figure 1.:** (A) Habitus drawing and (B) habitus photograph (composite); (C–D) details of head and right foreleg (location as indicated in B), (C) color-coded interpretative drawing and (D) photograph (composite); and (E–F) details of ovipositor (location as indicated in B), (E) drawing and (F) photograph (composite).
 Color-coding and associated abbreviations: red, lacina (la); dark blue-purple, mandible (md); green, pharynx (pha).
 Other indications, head: ce, composite eye; f, frons; co, coronal cleavage line; fc, frontal cleavage line.
 Wing morphology abbreviations: LFW, left forewing; LHW, left hind wing; RFW, right forewing; RHW, right hind wing; ScP, posterior subcosta; RA, anterior radius; RP, posterior radius; M, media; CuA, anterior cubitus; CuPa, anterior branch of posterior cubitus; CuPb, posterior branch of posterior cubitus; AA, anterior analis.
 Photograph (composite).
 Color-coding and associated abbreviations: red, lacina (la); dark blue-purple, mandible (md); green, pharynx (pha).
 Other indications, head: ce, composite eye; f, frons; co, coronal cleavage line; fc, frontal cleavage line.
 Wing morphology abbreviations: LFW, left forewing; LHW, left hind wing; RFW, right forewing; RHW, right hind wing; ScP, posterior subcosta; RA, anterior radius; RP, posterior radius; M, media; CuA, anterior cubitus; CuPa, anterior branch of posterior cubitus; CuPb, posterior branch of posterior cubitus; AA, anterior analis.

 Referred material.
 See Appendix 1, Section 2.1.2.

-## Locality and horizon
+#### Locality and horizon

 Xiaheyan Village, Zhongwei City, Yanghugou Formation (Ningxia Hui Autonomous Region, China); latest Bashkirian (latest Duckmantian) to middle Moscovian (Bolsovian), early Pennsylvanian (Trümper et al., 2020).

-## Differential diagnosis
+#### Differential diagnosis

 The species is largely similar to Ctenoptilus elongatus (Brongniart, 1893), in particular in its wing venation (Appendix 1, Section 2.1.2).
 However, it differs from it in its smaller size (deduced from forewing length) and its prothorax longer than wide (as opposed to quadrangular).

 General description.
 See Appendix 1, Section 2.1.2.

-## Specimens description
+#### Specimens description

 See Appendix 1, Section 2.1 and Appendix 1—figures 2–8; details of ovipositor, see Figure 2; details of head, see Figure 4.

 ![Figure 2.](https://cdn.elifesciences.org/articles/71006/elife-71006-fig2-v1.jpg)

-**Figure 2.:** Ctenoptilus frequens sp. nov. in lateral view.(A–C) Specimen CNU-NX1-749, (A) overview of the ovipositor with overlaid indications of the ovipositor parts (see also) overview of the ovipositor with overlaid indications of the ovipositor parts (see also Appendix 1—figure 7A–C) and (B, C) details of basal part of the same ovipositor as in A. (B) composite photograph and (C) reflectance transforming imaging (RTI) extract in normals visualization; (D–F) specimen CNU-NX1-742, (D) overview of the ovipositor with overlaid indications of the ovipositor parts (see also) overview of the ovipositor with overlaid indications of the ovipositor parts (see also Appendix 1—figure 8B and C) and (E, F) details of basal part of the same ovipositor as in D; (E) composite photograph and (F) RTI extract in normals visualization.
+**Figure 2.:** (A–C) Specimen CNU-NX1-749, (A) overview of the ovipositor with overlaid indications of the ovipositor parts (see also) overview of the ovipositor with overlaid indications of the ovipositor parts (see also Appendix 1—figure 7A–C) and (B, C) details of basal part of the same ovipositor as in A. (B) composite photograph and (C) reflectance transforming imaging (RTI) extract in normals visualization; (D–F) specimen CNU-NX1-742, (D) overview of the ovipositor with overlaid indications of the ovipositor parts (see also) overview of the ovipositor with overlaid indications of the ovipositor parts (see also Appendix 1—figure 8B and C) and (E, F) details of basal part of the same ovipositor as in D; (E) composite photograph and (F) RTI extract in normals visualization.
 Olistheter (‘olis’) configurations at different parts of each respective ovipositor are shown as insets.
 Abbreviations: Gonostylus IX (gs9); gonapophysis IX (gp9); gonapophysis VIII (gp8).

-## Ovipositor morphology
+### Ovipositor morphology

 The external genitalia in insects consist primarily of a pair of mesal extensions, the so-called gonopods, or ovipositor blades, and a pair of lateral projections, the so-called gonostyli, or ovipositor sheaths on abdominal segments 8 and 9.
 These sclerotized elements are collectively referred to as ‘valves’.
 The studied fossils possess three pairs of valves in their ovipositor, each strongly sclerotized (Figure 2, and Appendix 1—figure 7B, C, 8B and C).
 Especially the valve margins are still visible in the anterior area (‘base’), including the dorsal margin of the gonostylus IX (gs9), the ventral margin of the gonapophysis IX (gp9), and the dorsal and ventral margins of gonapophysis VIII (gp8).
 All observed ovipositors, but in particular the one of specimen CNU-NX1-742 (Figure 2D–F, and Appendix 1—figure 8B and C), display, from the second third of their length onwards, a thin longitudinal line much sharper and more developed than other visible linear structures in the area.
 This is the primary olistheter (olis1), a tongue-like structure which commonly interlocks gp9 and gp8 in extant insects having more or less well-developed external ovipositors (Figure 3; Klass, 2008).
 In the distal half of the ovipositor, the linear structure occurring between the dorsal edge of gs9 and olis1 is interpreted as the dorsal margin of gp9.